 Filing for Workers’ Compensation after an on-the-job injury or workplace-related illness can be complex and stressful.
 Not only must you adjust to the medical condition, but you may have to manage conflicting interests with your employer.

 Put simply, your employer and their insurance carrier may define a “satisfactory conclusion” differently from what you consider satisfactory.
 Therefore, any time you receive the suggestion to settle, you need to ask yourself the following question:

-“Is it more beneficial for me to settle my Workers’ Compensation case, or will it benefit me more to have the matter decided by the Workers’ Compensation Commission?”
+Which is more beneficial for me: settling my Workers’ Compensation case or having the matter decided by the Workers’ Compensation Commission?

 There are three ways to resolve a compensable workers’ compensation claim once you have reached “maximum medical improvement”: